Data spaces

 Project management from an authorized connection point

-Get the following files script provided by CEA:
+Get the following files script provided by TGCC:

 For GENCI projects: